patataofcourse/AdventureGUI/README.md

 * events.py: manages button handlers
 * window.py: all the proper pyglet window code
 * res.py: loads the files inside resources, like images and such
+* button.py: class for buttons and the entire "button set" (all clickable things in the screen)
 * func.py: some useful stuff

 ## Instructions